Saddy96/Data-Science-and-ML-with-Python/Day23/README.md

-About the developing the basic application using flask, building dynamic url, rendering html & CSS pages.
+About the importance of ML deployment, steps followed for the deployment on the Heroku cloud platform, and end to end development of a web application & ML model built using flask and then deployment of the same on the Heroku cloud platform using Github.